Enapter/charts/keydb/README.md

 This chart bootstraps a [KeyDB](https://keydb.dev) highly available multi-master statefulset in a [Kubernetes](http://kubernetes.io) cluster using the Helm package manager.

+## 0.40.0 Upgrade notice

+As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.

+`exporter.pullPolicy` is deprecated in favor of `exporter.imagePullPolicy`

 ## 0.38.0 Upgrade notice

 As the chart is not yet production ready (0.x) backward incompatible changes can be introduced in minor releases.